The best after-school activities for children to keep boredom at bay before bedtime

 Updated on

-You've probably spent a lot of time thinking about all the back to school essentials that your child needs for school, but have you thought about after school activities to help keep them entertained when they get home from a school day?
+You've probably spent a lot of time thinking about all the back to school essentials that your child needs for school, but have you thought about after-school activities to help keep them entertained when they get home from a school day?

-Our favourite after school activities shortlist 2023:
+Our favourite after-school activities shortlist 2024:

 Best tilt and spin: Kids Mini Top: Buy here at The Range.

-Best after-school activities balance board
+Best balance board

 Pros